 - Suggest the child chooses his/her own dictation passage.

-- Subscribe to the Dart or Arrow or Boomerang so that the dictation is pre-selected and is well-explained.
+- Subscribe to the Dart, Arrow, Boomerang or Slingshot so that the dictation is pre-selected and is well-explained.

 - Remember that the best dictation is the kind that a child enjoys.
 You can try a variety of dictation methods that correspond to the developmental stages your kids are in: French dictation, reverse dictation and straight dictation.

-The Writer’s Jungle offers detailed instructions about the practices of copywork and dictation.
-You can purchase a bundle that includes a mechanics and literature subscription, a project product, and The Writer’s Jungle for a reduced price.
+Growing Brave Writers offers detailed instructions about the practices of copywork and dictation.
+You can purchase a bundle that includes a mechanics and literature subscription, a project product, and Growing Brave Writers for a reduced price.
 Learn more here.